LuCazzola/Few-Shot_MDM/README.md

 ### Text-2-Motion Action Synthesis

-Execute the following script to produce Synthetyze motion from free text, such that:
+Execute the following script to synthetyze motion from free text, such that:
 * Textual prompts are natural language convertions of Action classes.
-Check `class_captions.json` for better understanding.
+Check [`class_captions.json`](data/NTU60/class_captions.json) for better understanding.
 * At each `--shot` (repetition) all `--action_labels` are generated given a random conditioning sampled from the `.json`.

 ```bash